 Hello all!
 In this article, we’re going to focus on Rico, a Super Rare brawler defined by his ability to bounce shots off of walls (note that every bounce increases his range), so long that they are in his range.
 He is a sharpshooter, with similar base mechanics to Colt, whom you are likely familiar with.
-In the order that it is covered, this guide will walk you through Rico’s stats, modes, foundations, matchups, before honing in on specific maps you should play on to push Rico.
+In the order that it is covered, this Brawl Stars Characters Guide will walk you through Rico’s stats, modes, foundations, matchups, before honing in on specific maps you should play on to push Rico.

 RICO – THE BOUNCER